aazaff/quantitativeFossils.R/README.md

 ## partitionDiversity.R
 Functions for calculating alpha, beta, and gamma richness of a community matrix.
 See [communityMatrix.R](#communitymatrixr) for functions to make such a matrix with Paleobiology Database data and [cullMatrix.R](#cullmatrixr) for functions to cull and prepare such a dataset.

-These functions were first presented in Holland, SM (2010) Additive diversity partitioning in palaeobiology: revisiting Sepkoski’s question. *Paleontology* 53:1237-1254.
+Some of these functions were presented in Holland, SM (2010) Additive diversity partitioning in palaeobiology: revisiting Sepkoski’s question. *Paleontology* 53:1237-1254.
+Namely, [taxonAlphaContributions( )](#taxonalphacontributions-), [taxonBetaContributions( )](#taxonbetacontributions-), and [sampleBetaContributions( )](#sampleBetaContributions-).

-Alternative functions for calculating alpha and beta via the traditional additive diversity partitioning method (alpha+beta=gamma) will be forthcoming in upcoming patch v.0.031.
-Additional "beta diversity" metrics will be included in subsequent patches.
+Other methods of beta calculation come from the equations presented in Tuomisto, H. (2010) A diversity of beta diversities: straightening up a concept gone awry.
+Part 1.
+Defining beta diversity as a function of alpha and gamma diversity. *Ecography* 33:2-22.

 Can be accessed directly in R using: